syyunn/DeepWTO/README.md

 __[Auto-generation of GATT/WTO panel report](https://github.com/syyunn/GATT_WTO)__.
-Compare to the this previous project, this time the project has narrow down its task to classification, to predict each legal provision of __[WTO](https://www.wto.org)__ falls into which following 3 classes:
+Compare to the this previous project, this time the project has narrow down its task to classification, to predict each legal provision of __[WTO](https://www.wto.org)__ falls into which following 3 classes upon given problematic acts of a government.

-    1) not cited
+    class 1: not applicable
-    2) cited but consistent
+    class 2: applicable but consistent (with the given provision)
-    3) cited and inconsistent

-upon given problematic acts of a government.
+    class 3: appliaable but inconsistent (with the given provision)

 This project is assumed to achieve following two main goals:

 1. Build a __dataset__ so that everyone can participate in this legal